AshKmo/ash-script/README.md

 The complete list of commands are as follows:

 #### `do`
-Evaluates all arguments passed to it, e.g.
+Evaluates all arguments in order from left to right, e.g.

 ```
 do {print "Hello, ";} {print "world!\n";};